urooj-shah/lab5-60300832-mri/README.md

 - Materialization (skipped ts)

 I attempted offline materialization backfill, but Azure blocked bc they got nothing better to do (permss issues).
 After discussion with the goat, Dr Oussama Djedidi, bro said verbatim "Wise ppl skip that ish" .
-I mean its just an optimization step, i jjust needed him to say that so i can move on.
+I mean its just an optimization step, i just needed him to say that so i can move on.
 Literally every step after this went smoothly and this was just stupid but I understand we're trying to make use of the tool out there for us to use.

 So Phase 4 proceeds normally without materialization.